okbob/pspg/README.md

 # Streaming modes

-`pspg` can read a stream of tabular data from pipe or from file (with an option `--stream` or it can read a stream of queries from pipe or from file (with an option `--querystream`).
+`pspg` can read a continuous stream of tabular data from pipe, named pipe or from file (with an option `--stream` or it can read a stream of queries from pipe or from file (with an option `--querystream`).
+In stream mode, only data in table format can be processed, because `pspg` uses empty line as separator between tables.

 The query stream mode is an sequence of SQL statements separated by char GS (Group separator - 0x1D on separated line.